Common Questions About NY Criminal Defense

 How should I prepare for my consultation with The Gallucci Law Firm?

 Your consultation with a lawyer is your chance to discuss your case, your history, and the options that are available to you.
-You should bring as much information about your case as possible, including documents from the court or police.
-You should also bring a list of any questions or concerns you have.
+You should bring as much information about your case as possible, including court notices, arrest paperwork, bail receipts, and any communication you’ve had with law enforcement or other attorneys.
+Write down the timeline of events, your personal legal history, and a list of any questions or concerns you have.
+This will help us better understand your case and develop an effective, personalized legal strategy from day one.

 What areas of criminal defense does Mario Gallucci specialize in?

 Mario Gallucci uses his extensive experience in criminal defense to craft personalized strategies for each client he works with.
-He specializes in a wide range of areas of criminal defense, including:
+Each case is approached with a personalized strategy that reflects the client’s needs, the charges, and the best path forward.
+Mario Gallucci specializes in a wide range of areas of criminal defense, including:

 Where Does The Gallucci Law Firm Provide Criminal Defense in NY and NJ?